There are essentially two ways to handle stress, and nearly everyone leans toward one way or the other. It's all about stress management.

 - Punch a punching bag

-- Go out to your favourite restaurant for a dinner or lunch that’s delicious and relatively healthy
+- Go out to your favorite restaurant for a dinner or lunch that’s delicious and relatively healthy

 - Take a nap